 But a holistic planning approach would examine whether that policy was the appropriate type and how well it fit into their retirement and estate planning goals .
 The life insurance policy would be considered and weighed as part of a broader plan, as well as meeting the need for immediate protection.

-Over three-quarters of U.S. adults were planning on making financial resolutions in 2020, according to a survey by the National Endowment for Financial Education .
+Over three-quarters of U.S. adults were planning on making financial resolutions, according to a recent survey by the National Endowment for Financial Education .

 The top goals?
 There are several, including: